 “There is nothing worse than a sharp image of a fuzzy concept.” – Ansel Adams

 Basic concepts are tools that enable a child to make sense of the world.
-They help the child to explore the world in a logical way and enhance its ability to understand its properties such as direction, location, position, number, quantity, sequence, attributes, dimension, size, similarities, differences etc.
+They help the child to explore the world in a logical way and enhance the child’s ability to understand properties such as direction, location, position, number, quantity, sequence, attributes, dimension, size, similarities, differences etc.

 The Importance of Basic Concepts